DataDog/documentation/content/en/security/cloud_siem/log_detection_rules.md

 You can also identify users and entities using multiple values in a single query.
 For example, if you want to detect when a user signs in from a new device and from a country that they've never signed in from before, add `device_id` and `country_name` to **Detect new value**.

-#### Advanced options
+## Exclude benign activity with suppression queries

+In the **Only generate a signal if there is a match** field, you have the option to enter a query so that a trigger is only generated when a value is met.

-Click the **Advanced** option to add queries that will **Only trigger a signal when** a value is met, or **Never trigger a signal** when a value is met.
-For example, if a user is triggering a signal, but their actions are benign and you no longer want signals triggered from this user, create a logs query that excludes `@user.username: john.doe` under `Never Trigger A Signal`.
+In the **This rule will not generate a signal if there is a match** field, you have the option to enter suppression queries so that a trigger is not generated when the values are met.
+For example, if a user is triggering a signal, but their actions are benign and you no longer want signals triggered from this user, input a logs query that excludes `@user.username: john.doe`.

 [1]: /logs/search_syntax/
 {{% /tab %}}